omigeft/network-sniffer/readme.md

 5. Parse Ethernet frames, IPv4, TCP, UDP, HTTP, ARP, and ICMP protocol data.

-### Submission Requirements:

-1. A functional sniffer tool (including executable files, source code, and usage/configuration instructions).

-2. A technical report on the sniffer tool (covering design, implementation, and testing phases).

 ### Environment Setup

 Visit [https://npcap.com/](https://npcap.com/) to download and install Npcap.
 During installation, ensure that the option **Install Npcap in WinPcap API-compatible Mode** is checked.
 This ensures that Npcap's API is compatible with WinPcap, enabling Scapy to function correctly.